-- Why should they access it - What is likely to happen next
+• Why should they access it

+What is likely to happen next

-8.0 Sources or support at school and in the local community
+- Who it is aimed atHow to access it - 8.0 Sources or support at school and in the local community

-School Based Support
+School Based Support (See Appendix #1)

-At Leamington Community Primary School, we have a wealth of support available to support children with their mental health:
+At Learnington Community Primary School, we have a wealth of support available to support children with their mental health:

 - A whole school approach to emotional regulation through the use of the Zones of Regulation

 Framework

 - An Inclusion team DHT, DSL, Mental Health Lead, SENCO, Family Support Worker, Mentors and Attendance Mentor.

 - Full time mentor

-- ThInc.
-Room therapist

 - Family Support Worker

 - Educational Mental Health Practitioner service

 - Seedlings service

-- 'Wellbeing with Lisa' sessions

 - ACEs course

 - Whole school promotes discussion around mental health through World Mental Health Day and Children's Mental Health Week celebrations.